Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 *Notifications* - The player is notified in the UI when their health is low, when they take damage, or when they gain or lose the various resources.
 They are also notified when their mouse is over an object that can be examined.

+*Main Menu and Instructions Scenes* - Jackson implemented the main menu of the game, but I altered it to include a button that takes you to an instructions scene.
+Within the instructions are buttons that reveal information explaining the controls, the layout of cards, how to gain resources, the purposes of the markets, and the general player objective (along with a straightfoward story).
+You can start playing at any time from within the instructions scene.
+If the player dies in-game, a button appears to take them back to the main menu.

+*Credits Scene* - When the player kills the boss, a button appears to take them to a small credits scene where all 5 of our names are listed.
+There is a button to return to the main menu as well.

 **The following section explains the general process I (Liam) underwent in creating the UI.
 It's quite long.**

 Very nearly everything in the Canvas prefab of our game project was designed and implemented by me.
 Jarod did come in and organize the Card prefab used in the UI several weeks back, but otherwise the UI is my doing.